 Best time for good weather

-The best time for good weather in Sequoia and Kings Canyon National Parks is summer, from June to August.
+The best time for good weather in Sequoia and Kings Canyon National Parks from June to August.

 Average high temperatures in the sequoia groves during this time is about 74ºF (23.3ºC), which makes for a pleasant experience.
 However, the foothills can be very hot, with an average high temperature of about 94ºF (34.4ºC) and record highs that are well above 110ºF (43.3ºC).